-Investments consist of shares in publicly listed and unlisted companies and fixed interest securities.
+Investments consist of shares in publicly listed and unlisted companies.

 Financial assets are classified 'at fair value through profit or loss' when they are held for trading for the purpose of short-term profit taking.
 Realised and unrealised gains and losses arising from changes in fair value are included in the Statement of Profit or Loss and Other Comprehensive Income in the period in which they arise.